sanskrit/raw_etexts_english/blogs/manasataramgini/2012-02-17_aptitude-education-the-ape-and-politics.md

 +++
-title = "Aptitude, education, the ape andxa0politics"
+title = "Aptitude, education, the ape and politics"

 +++
 The yogin experiences, but at the height of his practice there is